5 Great Things That Happen When You Put Your Business Workflow in the Cloud

 By Mike Raia Posted December 18, 2015

-Cloud-based workflow management can have a dramatic impact on the productivity and efficiency on any organization.
-In some cases you may be replacing manual processes with an automated system.
-In other cases you may be moving from a legacy application like SharePoint or Lotus with limited workflow capabilities.
-In either case great things will happen.
+Cloud-based workflow management can have a dramatic impact on the productivity and efficiency of any organization.
+In some cases, you may be replacing manual processes with an automated system.
+In other cases, you may be moving from a legacy application like SharePoint or Lotus with limited workflow capabilities.
+In either case, great things will happen.
 Here are five results you can expect.

 More Focus on Core Responsibilities

 Companies that automate workflow to make their front-line workers more efficient quickly discover an additional benefit.
 Front-line workers have more time to devote to strategic, value-add tasks that are actually part of their core responsibilities.
 For instance, a finance manager who no longer has to spend 30-40% of their time manually handling expense requests can now focus that time on performing analytics to identify spending patterns and making strategic recommendations.
 These kinds of activities have a direct impact on improving cash flow.

 More Availability for Projects